What are Agile epics? Definition, benefits, and examples

 2. Product requirements

-This part of an epic should contain an explanation for your team with the aim to let them understand what they are going to create, design, test, or release.
+This part of an epic should contain an explanation for your team to let them understand what they are going to create, design, test, or release.

-For example, when you are working on building a feature that should work on desktop, mobile, and tablets or has to be available in four languages, you should mention it in the requirement section of the epic.
+For example, when you are to deliver a feature that should work on desktop, mobile, and tablets or has to be available in four languages, you should mention it in the requirement section of the epic.

-- choose a picture from the own device
+- choose a picture from a personal device;

-- send any resolution picture from the own device
+- send any resolution picture from a personal device;

 3. Design requirements